christine-berlin/christine-berlin/README.md

 ### Hi there 👋

-This are 3 projects I prepared as part of the data science bootcamp at neue fische:
+Below you find 3 projects I prepared as part of the data science bootcamp at neue fische:
 -  house_price_predictions
 -  Zindi_Data_female_households_RSA
 -  Capstone_WindPowerPredictions